Tanzania is home to stunning wildlife, pristine beaches, friendly people and fascinating cultures – oh, and Mount Kilimanjaro!

-Here are the top 8 things to do when in Tanzania:
+Here are eight of the top things to do in Tanzania:

-Mount Kilimanjaro is the world’s highest free standing mountain and one of the continent’s most magnificent sights.
+Mount Kilimanjaro is the world’s highest free-standing mountain and one of the continent’s most magnificent sights.
 When climbing Kilimanjaro, expect to witness breathtakingly beautiful views and experience peaceful quiet moments.
 Share stories with your guide and fellow travellers beneath brilliant stars.
-You will be overwhelmed by a pure feeling of joy and satisfaction upon reaching the summit – nearly 5,900m (19,340ft) above sea level – early in the morning when the sun comes up.
-Read our article on what its like to climb Kilimanjaro.
+You’ll be overwhelmed by a pure feeling of joy and satisfaction upon reaching the summit – nearly 5,900 m (19,340 ft) above sea level – early in the morning when the sun comes up.
+Read our article on what it’s like to climb Kilimanjaro.

 Ah, the Serengeti.
 Is there any more iconic African locale south of the Sahara Desert?
 A visit to the Serengeti is the highlight of any African safari holiday.
 It stretches 5,700 square miles and is home to the largest concentration of big game mammals in the world; truly a treat for the eyes!
 The national park is home to more than 2,000 lions and hundreds of species of birds.

 As with Lake Manyara National Park, the best time to visit depends on what you’re looking to see while you’re on your wildlife safari holiday.
-If you come to behold the majesty of the great Wildebeest migration, come between December and July.
+If you come to behold the majesty of the Great Wildebeest Migration, come between December and July.
 While you may see some of the larger predators during that time, you can best see lions, cheetahs and more from June to October.
-Due to the sheer size of the Serengeti, if you should choose to include a visit in your African adventure, expect to take three to four days for your safari for the full experience and the best photos.
+Given the sheer size of the Serengeti, you should probably allot three to four days for your safari for the full experience and the best photos.
 Watch our Tanzania safari video below.

 Ngorongoro Crater is a gem among the natural wonders of Tanzania’s northern regions.
 Ngorongoro Crater is the largest among a series of volcanic craters and is in fact the largest in the world.
 Because of its fertile, rich grazing grounds, it’s an ideal feeding ground for mammals large and small.
 Since it draws grazers of all shapes and sizes, it also attracts Africa’s big game predators and countless other species of wildlife not found anywhere but the heart of Africa – truly a great experience for wildlife safari goers!